plone/documentation/develop/plone/searching_and_indexing/indexing.rst

        <adapter name="description" factory=".indexers.mytype_description" />

-And that's all!
-Easy, wasn't it?

 Note you can omit the ``for`` attribute because you passed this to the ``@indexer`` decorator, and you can omit the ``provides`` attribute because the thing returned by the decorator is actually a class providing the required ``IIndexer`` interface.

-To learn more about the *plone.indexer* package, read `its doctest`_.

-For more info about how to create content-types, refer to the `Archetypes Developer Manual`_.
+For more info about how to create content-types, refer to the :doc:`Archetypes Developer Manual </develop/plone/content/archetypes/index>`.

 **Important note:** If you want to adapt a out-of-the-box Archetypes content-type like Event or News Item, take into account